Inference for the mode of a log-concave density: Simulations: some comparisons and examples

-Tables~\ref{tab:3}-\ref{tab:6} below reproduce Tables 1-4 of \cite{MR964293}.
-The estimated coverage probabilities of Romano's ``Normal approximation'' based confidence intervals for the mode are given in Tables~\ref{tab:3}-\ref{tab:4}, with rows corresponding to the choice of bandwidth $h$.
-Note that the bandwidths chosen for Table 1 (our Table~\ref{tab:3}) with a $N(0,1)$ population are different than the bandwidths chosen for Table 2 (our Table~\ref{tab:4}) for a $\chi_4^2$ population.
-The estimated coverage probabilities of Romano's bootstrap confidence intervals for the mode are given in Tables 5-6, with rows corresponding to choices of the two bandwidths $h$ and $b$.
+\begin{quotation} ... but the problem of constructing a confidence interval for the mode for smaller sample sizes remains a challenging one.
+In summary, the simulations reinforce the idea that generally automatic methods like the bootstrap need mathematical and numerical justification before their use can be recommended. \end{quotation}

+The bootstrap simulations that \cite{MR964293} refers to in the previous quote are based on an underlying $N(0,1)$ or a $\chi_4^2$ distribution with a sample size of $n=100$. \cite{MR964293} also performs simulations for the normal approximation method for the same underlying distributions and based on the same sample size.
+For the normal approximation method, a grid of bandwidths $h$ are used for the simulation.
+For the bootstrap, a matrix of bandwidth pairs $(h,b)$ (one for estimation, one for resampling) are used.
+Monte Carlo estimates of coverage probabilities are presented in Tables 1--4 of \cite{MR964293}.

-In our Figures~\ref{fig:figure2}-\ref{fig:figure3} we plot the estimated coverage probabilities of Romano's normal approximation confidence intervals (blue) together with the target (ideal) coverage probabilities (green line), and the estimated coverage probabilities of our Likelihood Ratio (LR) based confidence intervals.
-As can be seen the estimated coverage probabilities of our LR based procedure are reasonably close to the nominal target values in both Figures~\ref{fig:figure2} and~\ref{fig:figure3} without the necessity of any bandwidth choice.
+In Figure~\ref{fig:figure5} we consider the case of a true underlying $\chi_4^2$ distribution, and we plot all the estimated coverage probabilities of Romano's bootstrap CI's (blue; these are from \cite{MR964293}'s Table 4) together with the target (ideal) coverage (green line) and the estimated coverage probabilities of our likelihood ratio (LR) based CI's (magenta).
+As can be seen, the estimated coverage probabilities of our LR-based procedure are reasonably close to the target values without requiring any bandwidth choice.

-In Figures~\ref{fig:figure4} and \ref{fig:figure5} we plot the estimated coverage probabilities of Romano's bootstrap confidence intervals (blue) together with the target (ideal) coverage (green line) and the estimated coverage probabilities of our Likelihood Ratio based confidence intervals: these are the same as in as in Figures~\ref{fig:figure2} and \ref{fig:figure3}, and hence reasonably close to the nominal target values.
+Corresponding comparison plots based on Tables 1,2, and 3 of \cite{MR964293}, as well as tables of the simulated coverage probabilities, are given in \cite{Doss-Wellner:2016ModeInference-arxiv-v2}.
+We do not include them here due to space constraints. \cite{Doss-Wellner:2016ModeInference-arxiv-v2} also includes a Monte Carlo simulation study of lengths of the CI's in some settings.